McNair Office Location: Student Success Center 120C

 I earned my PhD in Clinical & Health Psychology from the University of Florida and completed postdoctoral research fellowships at UCSF in the area of Public Service & Minority Mental Health and Stanford University in the area of Cardiovascular Disease & Epidemiology.
 I have been at CSULB since 2006 and I am the director of the PRO-Health Research Program (Partners in Research & Outreach for Health) in the Psychology department.
 The mission of PRO-Health is to implement innovative health programs in underserved communities, with CSULB students directing much of this work.
 I am very pleased to join the McNair Scholars Program as a Faculty Advisor where I assist with student outreach and help students strengthen their applications to the program.
 I am most excited about being part of the McNair Scholars Program because of our shared mission of providing traditionally underrepresented students with research training and skills that can be used to address social justice issues and health disparities in our community, as well as make them highly competitive for doctoral programs.

-Administrative Assistant, Rosa Echeverria
+Coordinator, Rosa Echeverria